influxdata/docs-v2/content/influxdb/clustered/query-data/troubleshoot-and-optimize/analyze-query-plan.md

 - The first `ParquetExec` node reads two files that don't overlap any other files and don't duplicate data; the files don't require deduplication.
 - The second `ParquetExec` node reads two files that overlap each other and overlap the ingested data scanned in the `RecordBatchesExec` node; the query plan must include the deduplication process for these nodes before completing the query.

-The remaining sections analyze the `ExecutionPlan` node structure and arguments.
+The remaining sections analyze `ExecutionPlan` node structure and arguments in the example physical plan.
-The query plan includes [DataFusion plans](/influxdb/clustered/reference/internals/query-plans/#datafusion-executionplans) and [InfluxDB-specific plans](/influxdb/clustered/reference/internals/query-plans/#influxdb-specific-executionplans).
+The example includes DataFusion and InfluxDB-specific [`ExecutionPlan` nodes](/influxdb/cloud-dedicated/reference/internals/query-plans/#executionplan-nodes).

 ### Locate the physical plan